Zhiyi Wang (b.1980) is a multi-award winning composer for contemporary classical and film genres.

 Zhiyi’s characteristics of composing reflects all the genres he has touched, with a sophisticated amalgam of Oriental tinctures and Western avant-garde, as well as influenced by classical traditions.
 He has composed a series of music works in different genres, including contemporary classical, film and TV score, modern ballet, musical, world music and pop music.
-His works have been performed by leading ensembles including the China National Symphony Orchestra, China Philharmonic, NCPA Orchestra, The Orchestra of China National Opera House, The Orchestra of Shanghai Opera House, Brno Philharmonic, China Broadcast Symphony Orchestra, Senzoku Gakuen New Philharmonic, Lviv Chamber Orchestra, Eighth Blackbird, Sound Ways Ensemble, Ensemble Les Amis, RTE ConTempo Quartet, Baroque Camerata, Lemberg Sinfonietta, Villiers String Quartet and many others throughout Asia, North America and Europe.
+His works have been performed by leading artists including Yuri Bashmet, Sarah Brightman, Lang Lang, Li-Wei Qin, etc., as well as groups including the China National Symphony Orchestra, China Philharmonic, NCPA Orchestra, The Orchestra of China National Opera House, The Orchestra of Shanghai Opera House, Brno Philharmonic, China Broadcast Symphony Orchestra, Senzoku Gakuen New Philharmonic, Suzhou Symphony Ochestra, Lviv Chamber Orchestra, Eighth Blackbird, Moscow Soloists, Sound Ways Ensemble, Ensemble Les Amis, ConTempo Quartet, Baroque Camerata, Lemberg Sinfonietta, Villiers String Quartet and many others throughout Asia, North America and Europe.

-In contemporary domain, Zhiyi has won 1st prizes from Red Note International Composition Competition, International Alfred Schnittke Composition Competition, Senzoku Gakuen International Composition Competition and Malta International Composition Competition, as well as prizes from International Sergei Slonimsky Composition Competition, International Antonín Dvořák Composition Competition and International Franz Liszt Competition for Composers.
-He was a recipient of the Grawemeyer Fellowship, which was from the same foundation that supports the Grawemeyer Award in music composition, and the Outstanding Young Alumni Award from Oberlin College, which made him the seventh awardee in the history of the school.
+In contemporary domain, Zhiyi has won top prizes from Red Note International Composition Competition, International Alfred Schnittke Composition Competition, Senzoku Gakuen International Composition Competition, Malta International Composition Competition, International Franz Liszt Competition for Composers, International Sergei Slonimsky Composition Competition and International Antonín Dvořák Composition Competition.
+He was a recipient of the Grawemeyer Fellowship as well as the Outstanding Young Alumni Award from Oberlin College.
 Zhiyi has been Composer-in-Residence at the Shanghai Opera House, the National Sun Yat-sen University in Taiwan, Sacrarium International Composers’ Forum in Ukraine and the International Contemporary Arts Academy in Romania.
-He received commissions from Shanghai Opera House, Beijing Contemporary Dance Theater, National Sun Yat-sen University in Taiwan, Qingdao Symphony Orchestra, Romanian Ministry of Culture, 2022 Beijing Winter Olympics Organizing Committee, Shanghai Conservatory of Music, Chinese Opera Peony Awards, Jiangsu Provincial Party Committee and China Central Television, among others.
-Zhiyi is an adjunct faculty at the Shanghai Conservatory of Music and Virginia Commonwealth University Global Summer Institute of Music.
+He frequently receives commissions from various orchestras, festivals and organizations.
+Zhiyi serves as a faculty at the Virginia Commonwealth University Global Summer Institute of Music.

-As a member of World Soundtrack Academy and The Recording Academy, Zhiyi holds BM and MM in music composition from Oberlin College Conservatory and the University of Louisville, where he studied with Randolph Coleman and Marc Satterwhite, and he is a superb pianist as well.
-He held several piano concerts of his own compositions and also performed, premiering new works in various concerts and music festivals.
-He resides in Los Angeles.
+Born in Suzhou, China, Zhiyi holds BM and MM in music composition from Oberlin College Conservatory and the University of Louisville, where he studied with Randolph Coleman and Marc Satterwhite.
+Zhiyi is a member of World Soundtrack Academy and The Recording Academy, and he lives in Los Angeles.

 Commissioned projects and upcoming events